unidavemeyer/pygame-rpg/README.md

  * ~Figure out how to reset main branch to match origin in github desktop~
    * maybe put changes in own branch, and then they'll be removed from main...maybe?
    * see: https://stackoverflow.com/questions/34790794/going-back-to-a-previous-commit-in-github-desktop
+ * What is hero death model?
+   * Do we start again, prior room?
+   * Do we allow some kind of actual progress save system?
  * Consider button puzzle implementation details - maybe use Items as buttons?
  * Should remove the specific combat mode - only have menu and worldmap
  * Consider making Npc.__init__() take max hp as a parameter to do setup once